-In our opinion the syndicate annual financial statements of Syndicate 1699 (the 'syndicate'):
+In our opinion the Syndicate annual financial statements of Syndicate 2288 (the 'Syndicate'):

-- give a true and fair view of the state of the syndicate's affairs as at 31 December 2022 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+- give a true and fair view of the state of the Syndicate's affairs as at 31st December 2022 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and in accordance with the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005).

-We have audited the syndicate annual financial statements which comprise:
+We have audited the Syndicate annual financial statements which comprise:

-- the statement of profit or loss;
+- the Statement of profit and loss account;

-- the statement of changes in members' balances;
+- the Statement of changes in members' balances;

-- the statement of financial position;
+- the Statement of Financial Position;

-- the statement of cash flows;
+- the Statement of Cash Flows and

-- and

-- the related notes 1 to 21.
+- the related notes 1 to 20.